datazuul/datazuul.github.io/topics/linux/_posts/2023-06-29-linux-rescarta-digital-library.md

 <facetsEnabled>true</facetsEnabled>
 ```

-This was documented in PDF-documentation.
+This was documented in PDF-documentation (I think no longer in use, was not in config file!).
 But no change: facets not shown.
 Maybe facets are only shown if more than one object found?

 Yes! we see facets after adding another book (to new collection "Fact Books"!